General Timeline of African American History in Paterson, NJ

 1927 Annie Randolph, the first woman, African American social worker is appointed by the court

-1932 Paul Robeson, singer and actor from Princeton, performed at Eastside High School on March 15th
+1932 Paul Robeson, singer and actor from Princeton, performed at Eastside High School on March 15th.
+Proceeds from the concert went to benefit A.M.E.
+Zion Church, where his brother, Reverend Benjamin C. Robeson, was serving as Pastor

 1932 Viola Adams serves as President of the Passaic County Colored Republican’s Club